leetcode-python-java/leetcode-python-java/README.md

   class Engine < Railtie
     def call(env) # This method will process every request.
 It is invoked by Rack.
 So it is very important. req = build_request env
-      app.call req.env # The 'app' object we will discuss later. end end end
+      app.call req.env # We will discuss the 'app' object later. end end end